teradonburi/mongoose-lean-methods/README.md

-# Not Maintenanced
+# Deprecated
 This package already not maintenanced.
-This package is so tiny, you can only see ./index.js altnative.
+This package is so tiny, you can only check and copy ./index.js altnative use this package.

 # mongoose-lean-methods